docsible/docsible/README.md

 ## About

 Docsible is a command-line interface (CLI) written in Python that automates the documentation of Ansible roles.
-It generates a Markdown-formatted README file for each role by scanning the Ansible YAML files.
+It generates a Markdown-formatted README file for role by scanning the Ansible YAML files.

 ## Table of Contents